Global regulators map out safer home loans

+* G20 body says income must be verified before granting home loan

+* G20 to check member country compliance with new mortgage safety rules

-LONDON (Reuters) - Regulators published global guidance on Wednesday to make granting home loans more rigorous, five years after weak lending standards in the U.S. mortgage market spiraled into the worst financial crisis in decades.
+LONDON, April 18 (Reuters) - Regulators published global guidance on Wednesday to make granting home loans more rigorous five years after the worst financial crisis in decades emerged from a small corner of the U.S. mortgage market.

 The Swiss-based Financial Stability Board (FSB), a regulatory task force for the world’s top 20 economies, said poorly underwritten home loans contributed significantly to the global financial crisis.